 - Torn frenulum

 Where non-accidental injury is suspected, there are many issues that will need to be considered including the timing/age of the alleged injury, the degree of force needed to cause it, how such an injury can be caused (the mechanism), the presentation of the child and, most importantly, the differentiation between natural causes (medical conditions), accidental causes and non-accidental causes.

 It is important that all medical causes are considered when looking at an alleged non-accidental injury.
 Although rare, some conditions can mimic signs of child abuse, these include brittle bone (Osteogenesis Imperfecta), vitamin D deficiency (Rickets), bleeding disorders which can lead to easy bruising, etc.

 When an injury has been identified, either with no explanation or with an explanation that the doctors do not accept, it is likely that social services will become involved and the Local Authority will start care proceedings.

 Whilst it is vital that you obtain legal advice early on if you are suspected of harming your child, it is equally as important to instruct a solicitor with the right knowledge and expertise for your circumstances.

 This website contains information about different injuries, potential causes and the law relating to non-accidental injury.
-You will also find more information about myself and the work I do along with details of many cases I have worked on recently.
+You will also find more information about the work we do with details of cases we have worked on recently.
 Read some of our cases here.

-If you have been accused of non-accidental injury and are seeking legal representation, contact me today on 01626 332266 or email email@example.com.
+If you have been accused of non-accidental injury and are seeking legal representation, contact us today on 01803 213 251 or email email@example.com